Sharon McIvor

 Sharon Donna Mclvor (born October 9, 1948) is a leading Aboriginal women's rights activist, a member of the Lower Nicola Band and is a Thompson Indian.
 She challenged the government of Canada in a landmark case regarding sex-based discrimination among Indigenous women and children.
+She recognized through her roles in advocacy, where she stresses the importance of Aboriginal Rights.